awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

  :Thursday.
 Tomorrow is Saturday, a pleasant day, for I go on my vacation.
  :
  :Do you remember an original idea you proposed last November relative :to planning for some shipping from my property?
-My neighbor recently :called it a plan in a thousand, and we must get together so that I can :thank you properly.
+My neighbour recently :called it a plan in a thousand, and we must get together so that I can :thank you properly.
 This is a national as well as personal question, :and I am trusting that you will be thinking that it is possible for you to